alandrees/bitwig-icc/README.md

 Inter-controller communication framework for Bitwig Studio.

-Ported from my code written to facilitate the AbletonPlus module.
+Originally ported from my code written to facilitate the AbletonPlus module, much of it is now re-written to be more dynamic and easier to use.